Shirley Matthews - Chairman

-Carol Collins - Secretary
+Stephen Hyam - Secretary

 John Walmsley - Treasurer

 My first visit to Skokholm was back in 1962 and I have been more or less obsessed by the Pembrokeshire islands ever since.
 With John Lewis I was instrumental in setting up the Friends in late 1981 and have been involved ever since.
-I was warden on Skomer from 1986 to 1994 and have been much involved with the Skokholm restoration work from 2010 to 2014 and continue to organize the annual work parties there.
-I sit on the WTSWW Islands Conservation Advisory Committee."
+I was warden on Skomer from 1986 to 1994 and have been much involved with the Skokholm restoration work from 2010 to 2014 and continue to organise the annual work parties there.
+I sit on the WTSWW Islands Conservation Advisory Committee.

 Assisting with deliveries for the Skokholm restoration project back in 2009 started a passion for the island.
 I helped with the re-establishment of Skokholm as a Bird Observatory and sitting on the Friends committee provides a link between the two.
 As a bird ringer, my visits to the island are focused on work with the birds so am usually found to be up at all hours and windswept!
 I am keen to promote the work and fellowship of the Friends so information and pictures to share on social media are always gratefully received.

 A chance visit to Skomer in the summer of 1969 and a twenty five year pause has kept me visiting as a 'vol' most years ever since the early nineties.
 As an architect I was pleased to help with advice on building strategies and when repair work started on Skokholm discovered the delights of the 'lower' island too.
 I am still an amateur when it comes to wildlife, but it is always a pleasure to meet experts from whom I learn more every time.
 I also enjoy chatting to all the different kind of visitors from all over the World.
 Making wildlife accessible is so important.